 I enjoy collaborating with theatre practitioners and arts organisations, and would be delighted to discuss potential creative/ research collaborations.

 Academic Support and Feedback Hours (Semester One)

-In person in 22 Oxford Street or on Teams, please email me to book a slot.
+In person at 22 Oxford Street or on Teams.